claracruet/PCIL_selection_pipeline/fine_mapping_example.md

 )
 ```

 As the window increases, PCIL (+) lines must carry a donor introgression spanning a progressively larger interval around the target.
 Different `sel` values can be used to retain the desired number of candidates at each window.
+Therefore, PCIL (+) lines retained only at smaller windows can be particularly useful for fine mapping because their introgression boundaries occur closer to the focal position.
+Lines retained across larger windows carry introgressions extending farther from the target.

 ---